gazzamc/The-Expanse-RESTful-API/README.md

 limit queries.
 - I would like to add more query string filters to search for more specific records.
 - I would like to add more endpoints such as organisations and ships.
+- If I had enough time I woukd have added a `500` error handler in flask.

 ## Technologies Used